rxnnct/rxnnct/README.md

-## About Me 👋
+## About Me

-- I’m currently working on
+- I am currently working as a Java developer in the field of industrial railroad logistics
+- In my spare time I develop and publish games made on Unity3D